 The Langton is proud of the Elite Sport Programmes that it has developed in recent years.
 The programmes are run jointly with the Canterbury Institute of Sport based at Canterbury Academy and feature talented athletes from both schools.
 The emphasis of the programmes is on developing the individual as a sportsman/woman furthering their fledgling career.
 The quality of coaching is unlike anything found elsewhere in the state sector and rivals that of many private establishments.
 Among the coaching staff are former professional players and coaches, Level 3 coaches, England coaching staff, and a veteran of four Rugby World Cups.
 You also gain access to physiotherapy and strength and conditioning sessions, and a range of elite facilities include Polo Farm, Kent Cricket Indoor Nets, and CT1 Barbell.
-We currently run Elite Sport Academies in Rugby, Hockey, Cricket, and Basketball.
+We currently run Elite Sport Academies in Basketball, Cricket, Football, Hockey, and Rugby.
+All of the programmes are open to both boys and girls.